karnamanil2000/React/React/Introduction to React.md

 ### **React Basics**

-1. Introduction to React
-      React is an open-source JavaScript library developed by Facebook for building user interfaces, specifically single- page applications.
+1. **Introduction to React:** React is an open-source JavaScript library developed by Facebook for building user interfaces, specifically single- page applications.
 React was first released on March 2013.
 It emphasizes component-based architecture, allowing developers to build encapsulated components that manage their state.
 Unlike traditional MVC frameworks like Angular, React focuses solely on the "View" aspect of MVC, making it lightweight and faster.
 React also introduces the concept of a virtual DOM, which optimizes the performance of UI rendering by reducing the number of direct manipulations to the actual DOM.

       The features of React are as follows:

-      1. **JSX:**
-      JSX serves as a syntax extension to JavaScript, facilitating the combination of HTML structures with JavaScript code within React files.
+      1. **JSX:** JSX serves as a syntax extension to JavaScript, facilitating the combination of HTML structures with JavaScript code within React files.
           - Explain JSX

               JSX (JavaScript XML) is a syntax extension for JavaScript recommended by React for describing what the UI should look like.